 New Drug Application is important because it gives all the relevant information for the FDA so as to decide whether:

-• The methods used in manufacturing the drug and the controls used to maintain its quality are adequate to preserve its identity, strength, quality and purity.
+The methods used in drug manufacturing and the controls or standards used to maintain its quality are enough to preserve its identity, strength, quality and purity.

 FAQs About FDA New Drug Application: